FalsePhilosopher/PPPwnWRT/README.md

 pppwn -i INTERFACE --fw 1100 -s1 "/etc/pppwnwrt/stage1_1100.bin" -s2 "/etc/pppwnwrt/stage2.bin" -a
 ```
 (If you're low on space, you can remove unneeded stage1.bin file)

+stage2.bin is by default GoldHEN, and you can change it to whatever stage2.bin payload you want

 6. Enable auto-start in OpenWRT
 - `/etc/init.d/pppwnwrt enable`